Rescue of Jessica McClure: Media coverage

+Each of the Big Three television networks broke into their primetime programming to report McClure's rescue.
+ABC interrupted the sitcom I Married Dora, with Ted Koppel presiding the coverage, while CBS' Dan Rather cut off an hour episode of Beauty and the Beast (which was resumed in its entirety after the special report).
+NBC broke into Rags to Riches, with Connie Chung presenting the news coverage.

-Then President Ronald Reagan said, "Everybody in America became godmothers and godfathers of Jessica while this was going on."
+Then-president Ronald Reagan said that "everybody in America became godmothers and godfathers of Jessica while this was going on."

+News of the successful rescue was shared across the nation in real time.
+In Minnesota, during a football game between the University of Minnesota and the University of Indiana at the Hubert H. Humphrey Metrodome, a message was displayed on the Jumbotron to announce the successful rescue of “Baby Jessica”, to which the crowd began cheering.
+Minnesota lost the game 17-18.

 In 1988, McClure and her parents appeared on Live with Regis and Kathie Lee to talk about the incident.

 A photograph of McClure's rescue by Scott Shaw of the Odessa American received the 1988 Pulitzer Prize for Spot News Photography.

 ABC made a television movie of the story in 1989, Everybody's Baby: The Rescue of Jessica McClure, starring Beau Bridges and Patty Duke and featuring many participants from the actual rescue as extras.

 On May 30, 2007, USA Today ranked McClure number 22 on its list of "25 lives of indelible impact".